 Performance of outdoor skills

-Upon completion of training, the Hiring and Staffing Manager and Program Directors will have a formal assessment and will determine where you might fit best for the season.
-New staff typically receive 40 - 50 days of work from June – August, with a possibility to work in September.
-Staff are paid a per diem pay rate, and during the season staff can stay in staff housing and enjoy food from the basecamp chef.
-NWOBS supports staff through professional development opportunities including; professional trainings, discounted Single Pitch Instructor Certification, and a possibility for a $2,000 staff expedition grant (Mike Armstrong Award).
-We strongly suggest staff to plan for a 2-3 year (seasonal) commitment to develop their skills and promote to Instructor to give back and guide future new staff in their development.
+Upon completion of training, the Staffing Manager at your Base will determine where you might fit best for the season.
+New staff typically receive 35 - 45 days of work from June – August, with a possibility to work in September.
+Staff are paid a per diem rate, with food and housing provided.
+NWOBS supports staff through professional development opportunities including; professional training, discounted Single Pitch Instructor Certification, and the possibility for a $2,000 staff expedition grant (Mike Armstrong Award).
+We strongly suggest staff plan for a 2-3 year (seasonal) commitment to develop their skills, earn promotions, and guide future new staff in their development.

 Pathways to Employment

-Successful staff come from diverse backgrounds and positions including classroom teachers, guides, counselors, recreational enthusiasts, Outward Bound (OB) alumni, naturalists and college experiential and adventure education graduates describe many of our staff’s backgrounds that demonstrate the diversity of our staffing pool.
-Many senior staff started their professional outdoor career with Outward Bound by taking an Instructor Development Course and/or stepped into a Internship role.
+Successful staff come from diverse backgrounds and positions including classroom teachers, guides, counselors, recreational enthusiasts, Outward Bound (OB) alumni, naturalists, and college experiential and adventure education graduates describe many of our staff’s backgrounds that demonstrate the diversity of our staffing pool.
+Many senior staff started their professional outdoor career with Outward Bound by taking an Instructor Development Course or stepping into a Logistics Coordinator role.
 If you do not meet the qualifications for employment as an Assistant Instructor, these are great avenues to consider.